Skyprophet/tiny-language/README.md

 - identifiers cannot be keywords
 - every program must contain exactly one function called "main"
 - recursion is allowed
+- arrays cannot be assigned
-- arrays are passed and assigned by reference
+- arrays are passed to functions by reference
 - when the program first passes an array definition, an array of the specified size is allocated and initialized to all zero
-- if the program passes the same array definition additional times, new storage is not allocated but the array contents are re-initialized to zero
+- arrays are deallocated at the end of their block
+- arrays must not escape their block
-- names are visible using block scope, but arrays live exactly as long as the function in which they are defined
+- names are visible using block scope
-- an array may escape the block where it was defined (through assignment) but must never escape its function
 - there are no global variables
 - variable shadowing is a compile-time error